shiftect-001/shiftect-for-educa/README.md

 State information = information that indicates the operational state, such as existing schedule data, change requests, fixed assignments, and target periods.

+Search target = the lesson assignments, teachers, time slots, or resources that may be moved or regenerated in the current process.

+Fixed target = confirmed lesson assignments or resources that must be maintained in the current process.

+Partial regeneration = regenerating only the affected range while keeping confirmed lesson assignments fixed.

 ----------------------------
 ## 120 Questions and Answers
 ----------------------------